Pranavk-official/KTU-S7-CSE_CD-Lab/Algorithms.md

 - Include the standard input/output library stdio.h
 - Initialize four integer variables, lc, sc, tc, and ch, to 0.
-- Open the file a.txt in read mode and assign its pointer to fp.
+- Open the file input.c in read mode and assign its pointer to fp.
 - Assign the fp to yyin.
 - Call the yylex function.
 - In the yylex function: